Hounddd/laravel-insee/README.md

 This package is a Laravel wrapper allowing you to lookup SIREN and SIRET numbers of French businesses and nonprofit associations, attributed by [Insee](https://insee.fr/en/accueil) (Institut national de la statistique et des études économiques).

 Laravel Insee uses the [Sirene](https://api.insee.fr/catalogue/) API in his latest version.
 The configuration file and environment variables allow you to specify an API version to be used.

+This package relies on LAravel's cache to hold the token until it expires.

 ## Installation